DongheeKang/MLOps_Note/gitlab_study_note.md

 ### Redis sentinel
 Redis Sentinel is a distributed system

+### Elasticsearch
+Elasticsearch repository indexer has to be utilized for indexing.
+For indexing Git repository data, GitLab uses an indexer written in Go.

 ### Praefect
 Praefect is an optional reverse-proxy for Gitaly to manage a cluster of Gitaly nodes for high availability.

 ### Repository
+LSF, docker, nfs, via gitlay
+### Package Registry
 NuGet, Conana, Maven, NPM